 Artist’s books are a genre of artwork that use the form or concept of a book as inspiration: Printed Matter has more on this.
-Running a book is a durational performance that runs an experiment in artworld sustainability mechanisms.
+Running a book is a durational artwork that runs an experiment in artworld sustainability mechanisms.
 It also critiques its own medium by aiming to filter its investments toward equities that help build ethical city futures.
 Any problems or dilemmas encountered in the process are part of the work.

-The artwork’s title plays on the phrase ‘running a book’ - financial jargon for managing a portfolio of investments, or issuing new equity.
-In this case, the artist is running the book, and the book is an artwork and experimental funding model at the same time.
-The ethos of the constituent portfolio of stocks is a form of ‘impact investing’ – stock allocation that aims to have a positive impact on society through investment decisions.
-This portfolio will broadly invest in future cities by focusing on stocks and shares, listed on the Johannesburg Stock Exchange, that are oriented towards sectors changing the urban fabric for the better.
-These may include for example green technology, green and blue bonds, sustainable infrastructure, climate change mitigation, mobile payments, blockchain advances, and other kinds of forward-thinking innovations like ethically screened exchange-traded funds.
+The title plays on the phrase ‘running a book’ - financial jargon for managing a portfolio of investments, or issuing new equity.
+In this case, the artist is running the book, and the book is an artwork and a funding mechanism.
+The portfolio is a form of ‘impact investing’ – stock allocation that aims to have a positive impact on society through investment decisions.
+This portfolio, or book, will broadly invest in future cities by focusing on selected stocks and shares, listed on the Johannesburg Stock Exchange, that are oriented towards sectors changing the urban fabric for the better.
+For example: technology funds, green and blue bonds, sustainable infrastructure, climate change mitigation, mobile payments, blockchain advances, and other kinds of forward-thinking innovations like ethically screened exchange-traded funds.

-Due to the current viral pandemic, the artist’s book is making gradual equity allocation decisions and is currently 60% invested.
-The first trade was carried out in September 2020 to purchase technology shares on the Nasdaq index via an exchange traded fund; shortly followed by an investment into emerging markets via an ESG (environment, social and governance) focused fund, and then a green infrastructure company focused upon wind and solar energy.
+Due to the Covid-19 pandemic, the artist’s book is making gradual equity allocation decisions and is currently about 50% invested.
+The first trade was carried out in September 2020 to purchase technology shares on the Nasdaq index via an exchange traded fund.
+This was shortly followed by an equal investment into emerging markets via an ESG (environment, social and governance) focused fund, and then a green infrastructure company focused upon wind and solar energy.
 Click on portfolio breakdowns below to view.
 A side experimental investment in blockchain technology is also running.
 Asset allocation updates and related information about the process will be updated here, as and when, and on guerilla gallery.
 This is an ongoing durational artwork.